dyota257/wrestlingscoreboard/to-do.md

 ## Tournament manager
 ### Passing data
 [ ] Store match results in matches_records
-[ ] Store the time the match ended (Chris Samios)
-    match begin
-    clock duration at stop

 ### ROUTING
 This server.js file is getting really big and disorganised.
 Organise it.